nickhabibi/cse15l-lab-reports/lab-3.md

 `-n` is useful for locating specific lines in a file.

-descriptions for all of them can be found [here](https://www.geeksforgeeks.org/grep-command-in-unixlinux/)
+descriptions for all of the grep options above can be found [here](https://www.geeksforgeeks.org/grep-command-in-unixlinux/)